schmettow/New_Stats/docs/Generalized_Linear_Models.md

-#### Reaction times
+#### Reaction times {#rt}

 In experimental studies, the *inertia of the nervous system* sets a limit larger than zero for reaction times.
 This is partly due to to some hard electrochemical and biomechanical limits of the peripheral systems.
 (Octopuses have decentralized nervous system for a reason!)
 Nerve cells and muscle fibers are slow working horses.
 The same goes for our minds.
 Reportedly, they are blazingly fast at complex tasks, such as recognizing colors and written words.
 Still, there always is a minimum time necessary to collect an idea from the memories and activate the surrounding nodes.
-Experimental reaction times have a positive minimum and it is not much of a stretch to imagine that this is a sharp limit.
+Therefore, experimental reaction times have a positive minimum and it is not much of a stretch to imagine that this is a sharp limit.

 In the Hugme case, we tried to pin down the hypothetical Geek personality.
 We used Need-for-cognition as a predictor for reaction times from  the semantic Stroop task.
 Like in the original Participants must name the color of words, but these are non-color words from two categories (geek/non-geek).
 These words are  preceded by Geek/non-geek pictures.
 The theory goes that a real geek, when seeing an open computer case followed by "root" will briefly reminisce and be distracted from the primary task.
 It did not work this way at all and we only saw a few miniscule effects.
 That is good news for the analysis here.
 The only effect was that Geek primes caused a minimal delay.
-Because the data is not contaminated by any factors, we can use a three multi-level CGMs to compare how Gaussian, Gamma  and Exgaussian can fit experimental reaction times.
+Because there are no other  effects, we can use a rather simple multi-level CGM to compare how Gaussian, Gamma  and Exgaussian fit reaction times.
 Let's take a first look some parts of the data: